open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 #### Configure CSPs

-If your website is making use of Content Security Policies (CSPs), make sure that the domain of your OTLP endpoint is included.
+If your site is making use of Content Security Policies (CSPs), make sure that the domain of your OTLP endpoint is included.
 If your collector endpoint is `https://collector.example.com:4318/v1/traces`, add the following directive: